Houses in multiple occupation

 Which types of HMO need a licence?

-Nationally, HMOs comprising three or more storeys (including any commercial element), occupied by five or more people, in two or more households, must obtain a licence.
+Nationally, HMOs occupied by five or more people, in two or more households, must obtain a licence.
 This is a mandatory government requirement.

-If you're unsure of the status of your property, please contact the Community Protection Team using the contact details on this page.
+If you are unsure of the status of your property, please contact the Community Protection Team using the contact details on this page.

 Are any properties exempt?